zero-to-mastery/drum-root/README.md

 ### in Development Mode

-If this is your first time running tests, begin by ensuring your packages are installed.
-If not, [install packages](#Installation).
+If this is your first time running tests, begin by ensuring that the required packages are installed. [install packages](#Installation).

 To get started with Unit Test, run the following command: